oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-lz-subnetting/readme.md

 Welcome to the **OCI Landing Zone Subnetting Guide**, it provides an example of subnetting for our primary Landing Zone models: ONE-OE, Multi-OE, and Multi-Tenancy.
 It was developed to ensure network consistency across all our assets, enabling the deployment of any of our Landing Zone models, including potential landing zone extension plug-ins.
 &nbsp;

 Each customer has unique requirements, so the first step is always to review their landing zone design and agree on the appropriate subnetting approach.
-This blueprint serves as a proof of concept (POC) for small to medium-sized customers or as a template to guide the creation of a customized subnetting design.
+This blueprint can be use as a proof of concept (POC) for small to medium-sized customers or as a template to guide the creation of a customized subnetting design.

 Subnetting is a crucial aspect of networking in cloud environments.
 It involves dividing a larger address space into smaller, manageable subnetworks.